 Our stock price has been volatile and could be subject to wide fluctuations in response to various factors, many of which are beyond our control.
-Since our initial public offering in March 2013, the price of our common stock on The NASDAQ Global Select Market has ranged from \$16.49 to \$52.58.
+Since our initial public offering in March 2013, the price of our common stock on the NASDAQ Global Select Market has ranged from \$16.18 to \$52.58.
 The stock market in general and the market for biopharmaceutical companies, and for those developing potential therapies for HCV in particular, have experienced extreme volatility that has often been unrelated to the operating performance of particular companies.
 As a result of this volatility, you may not be able to sell your common stock at or above your purchase price, if at all.
 The market price for our common stock may be influenced by many factors, including:

-- actions by AbbVie regarding HCV treatment regimens containing paritaprevir or the G/P combination containing glecaprevir that it is developing, including announcements regarding clinical, regulatory or commercial developments or our collaboration; - market expectations about and response to the levels of sales or scripts achieved by, or the announced prices or discounts for, AbbVie's paritaprevir-containing HCV treatment regimens or competitive HCV drugs; - failure of AbbVie's paritaprevir-containing HCV treatment regimens to maintain their sales levels or AbbVie's G/P combination, if approved, to achieve commercial success: - results from or delays of clinical trials of our other product candidates, as well as results of regulatory reviews relating to the approval of our product candidates; - new products, product candidates or new uses for existing products or technologies introduced or announced by our competitors and the timing of these introductions or announcements; - any collaborator's decision to initiate a clinical trial, not to initiate a clinical trial or to terminate an existing clinical trial; - the results of our efforts to discover or develop additional product candidates; - our dependence on third parties, including our collaborators, CROs, clinical trial sponsors and clinical investigators; - regulatory, political or legal developments in the United States or other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key scientific or management personnel; - · our ability to commercialize our product candidates we develop independently, if approved; - the level of expenses related to any of our product candidates or clinical development programs; - · actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts;
+- actions by AbbVie regarding HCV treatment regimens containing paritaprevir or the MAVYRET/MAVIRET regimen containing glecaprevir as approved in the U.S., EU and Japan, including announcements regarding clinical, regulatory or commercial developments or our collaboration; - market expectations about and response to the levels of sales or scripts achieved by, or the announced prices or discounts for, AbbVie's paritaprevir-containing HCV treatment regimens or competitive HCV drugs;

-- period-to-period variations in our financial results or those of companies that are perceived to be similar to us; - sales of common stock by us or our stockholders in the future, as well as the overall trading volume of our common stock; - changes in the structure of healthcare payment systems or other actions that affect the effective reimbursement rates for treatment regimens containing our products or for competitive regimens; - · market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; and - the other factors described in this "Risk Factors" section.
+- failure of AbbVie's paritaprevir-containing HCV treatment regimens to maintain their sales levels or AbbVie's MAVYRET/MAVIRET regimen to achieve commercial success; - results from or delays of clinical trials of our other product candidates, as well as results of regulatory reviews relating to the approval of our product candidates; - new products, product candidates or new uses for existing products or technologies introduced or announced by our competitors and the timing of these introductions or announcements; - the results of our efforts to discover or develop additional product candidates; - our dependence on third parties, including our collaborators, CROs, clinical trial sponsors and clinical investigators; - regulatory, political or legal developments in the United States or other countries; - developments or disputes concerning patent applications, issued patents or other proprietary rights; - the recruitment or departure of key scientific or management personnel; - our ability to commercialize our product candidates we develop independently, if approved; - the level of expenses related to any of our product candidates or clinical development programs; - actual or anticipated changes in estimates as to financial results, development timelines or recommendations by securities analysts; - period-to-period variations in our financial results or those of companies that are perceived to be similar to us; - sales of common stock by us or our stockholders in the future, as well as the overall trading volume of our common stock; - changes in the structure of healthcare payment systems or other actions that affect the effective reimbursement rates for treatment regimens containing our products or for competitive regimens; - market conditions in the pharmaceutical and biotechnology sectors; - general economic, industry and market conditions and other factors that may be unrelated to our operating performance or the operating performance of our competitors, including changes in market valuations of similar companies; and - the other factors described in this "Risk Factors" section.